Moonbeam Account Balances¶

 An account on Moonbeam is also an entity with a token balance (the token will depend on the network).
 Like on Ethereum, account holders can send token transactions on the Moonbeam Network they are connected to.
 In addition, accounts can be controlled by users (with the private key for signing) or smart contracts.

 As with Ethereum, there are two main types of accounts: user-owned and contract owned.
-Within both account types, there are also proxy accounts, which can perform a limited number of actions on behalf of another account.
-However, in terms of balances, all of Moonbeam account types have five (5) different balance types:
+However, on Moonbeam, within both account types, there are also proxy accounts, which can perform a limited number of actions on behalf of another account.
+In terms of balances, all of Moonbeam account types have five (5) different balance types:

-- Free — refers to the balance that can be used (not locked/frozen) inside the Substrate API.
+- Free — refers to the balance that can be used (not locked/frozen) from the Substrate API.
 The concept of

 freebalance depends on the action to be executed.
 For example, voting in democracy will not subtract the allocated balance to the vote from